aradi/nanocut/doc/examples.rst

   [periodic_1D_cylinder:1]
   radius: 10

-Should result in the structure in Figure :ref:`fig-nacl-wire`.
+and should result in the structure in Figure :ref:`fig-nacl-wire`.

   .. _fig-nacl-wire:
   .. figure:: _figures/examples/circular-wire.png